Link: Apply now for the Hilton Honors American Express Aspire Card

 Hilton Aspire Card Benefits

 The real reason to get the Hilton Aspire Card is because of the incredible long-term perks it offers, which should more than offset the annual fee year after year.
-I’m currently in my fourth year of card membership, and I’ve gotten such outsized value from the card.
+I’m currently in my fifth year of card membership, and I’ve gotten such outsized value from the card.

 Why is the Hilton Aspire Card worth it?
 Let’s take a closer look at the benefits (see this post for a rundown of the benefits I consider to be most valuable, and see this post for an in-depth look of how these benefits work):